drs5ma/simple_stack/README.md

 Upon loading the webapp pulls all circles from the database and plots them.
 Upon clicking the background, a circle is drawn and stored into the db.
 On circle click, that element is removed from the view and database.

-## Next steps include:
-- making the app realtime(socket.io)
-- plot circle on click anywhere, remove all circles new circle overlaps with: crowd sourcing a field of evenly spaced circles
-- making each user unqiue: cookie stored in db: each unique user = differnt color
-- taking advantage of the timestamp upon which element was inserted

 ```javascript
 {